Choose your role

 Whichever maritime path – and role – you take, a unique way of life packed with challenges and responsibilities awaits.

-With over 90% of goods coming in and out of the UK by sea, merchant ships are a vital national industry.
+Over 90% of UK goods transported by sea; Merchant Navy ships are a vital part of national industry.

 The main roles on board are Ships Officers and Ratings.
 Officers supervise and manage everything to do with running and maintaining the ship, carrying cargo and passengers.
 When you first enrol as a trainee you’ll generally work in one of the following departments: Navigation (Deck) or Engineering & Electro-Technical – mixing academic study with practical training at college or university, and at sea.